silentgameplays/Simple-Arch-Linux-Setup/README.md

 * ``sudo blkdiscard /dev/nvme0n1``

-**3. Using cfdisk TUI to format and create paritions on SSD/HDD before installing Arch Linux:**
+# 3. Use cfdisk TUI to format and create paritions on SSD/HDD before installing Arch Linux:

 **For regular SSD's/HDD's**